mlwalters/mlwalters/README.md

 ## I’m currently working on

-- [Todo App](https://github.com/PairProgramming-Projects/nodereact-todo) A simple todo list application I am working on with a colleague to learn Node.js, postgreSQL, and Sequelize, as well as a React refresher
+- [Todo App](https://github.com/PairProgramming-Projects/nodereact-todo) A simple todo list application I am working on with a colleague to learn Node.js, PostgreSQL, and Sequelize, as well as a React and Material UI refresher for me
 - [Recipe Manager](https://github.com/mlwalters/recipeManager) A full-stack recipe manager using React on the front-end that consumes a C#/.NET RESTful Web API for the back-end, using Entity Framework Core and SQLServer for the database and Swagger UI.
 - [DataCamp](https://www.datacamp.com/): Introduction to SQL Server